Amein-Eskinder/CICO-HijraBank-Agreements/Consortium Partnership Agreement.md

 7.6.3.
 Neither Party shall reverse-engineer, decompile, disassemble, or attempt to derive the source code or underlying methodology of the other Party's Background IP.

-7.6.4. **Non-Compete and IP Protection:** During the term of this Agreement and for a period of three (3) years following termination, Hijra Bank shall not: (a) develop, deploy, or commercialize digital wallet platforms, financial technology systems, or operator management platforms that replicate or substantially compete with CICO's Soukify platform or other Background IP; (b) engage third-party vendors to build competing systems using knowledge, methodologies, or technical specifications learned through this consortium; (c) hire or solicit for employment any of CICO's key technical personnel who worked on consortium projects; or (d) use knowledge gained from CICO's Background IP to independently develop or commission competing solutions.
-This restriction shall not prevent the Bank from using commercially available off-the-shelf software or engaging CICO's competitors for unrelated services.
+7.6.4. **IP Protection and Limited Non-Compete:**

+(a) **General Business Freedom:** Hijra Bank retains the unrestricted right to develop, deploy, acquire, license, or commercialize digital wallet platforms, financial technology systems, operator management platforms, or any other technology solutions for its banking operations, whether through internal development, third-party vendors, off-the-shelf software, or engagement of CICO's competitors.
+This Agreement does not restrict the Bank's ability to compete in the financial technology space or to select technology providers of its choice.

+(b) **Protection of CICO's Confidential Information and Proprietary Systems:** Notwithstanding Section 7.6.4(a), during the term of this Agreement and for a period of three (3) years following termination, Hijra Bank shall not:

+   (i) Develop, deploy, or commission systems that are demonstrably based on, derived from, or incorporate CICO's Confidential Information, proprietary code, technical specifications, architectural designs, algorithms, or methodologies that were disclosed to the Bank through this consortium and are not publicly available or independently developed;

+   (ii) Engage third-party vendors to replicate CICO's proprietary systems (including Soukify, CICO CASH, or other CICO platforms) by providing such vendors with CICO's Confidential Information, technical documentation, source code, system architectures, or proprietary specifications learned through this consortium;

+   (iii) Reverse-engineer, decompile, or disassemble CICO's Background IP to create competing solutions, or use knowledge of CICO's proprietary source code, algorithms, or system internals gained through this consortium to independently develop substantially similar systems;

+   (iv) Hire or actively solicit for employment any of CICO's key technical personnel (defined as employees at manager level or above who directly worked on consortium projects) within twelve (12) months of such personnel's departure from CICO, provided that this restriction shall not apply to: (A) general job postings or recruitment campaigns not specifically targeted at CICO personnel, (B) personnel who approach the Bank unsolicited, or (C) personnel who have been separated from CICO for more than six (6) months.

+(c) **Burden of Proof:** If CICO alleges that the Bank has violated Section 7.6.4(b), CICO bears the burden of demonstrating that the Bank's system is based on or incorporates CICO's Confidential Information or proprietary materials.
+General similarity in functionality, features, or user experience shall not, by itself, constitute a violation.
+CICO must show specific evidence of misappropriation, such as substantial similarity in proprietary code, algorithms, technical architecture, or use of CICO's confidential technical specifications.

+(d) **Permitted Activities:** For clarity, the following activities by Hijra Bank are expressly permitted and do not violate this Section 7.6.4:

+   (i) Developing or acquiring systems using publicly available technologies, open-source software, industry-standard practices, or general knowledge and skills;

+   (ii) Implementing features, functionalities, or user experiences that are common in the financial technology industry, even if similar to CICO's platforms;

+   (iii) Engaging vendors (including CICO's competitors) to provide digital wallet, payment, or financial technology solutions based on the vendor's own proprietary systems;

+   (iv) Using knowledge, skills, and general experience gained by the Bank's own employees through their work on consortium projects, provided such employees do not disclose or use CICO's specific Confidential Information or proprietary code;

+   (v) Continuing to use and develop the Bank's own HalalPay platform or other pre-existing Background IP owned by the Bank.

+(e) **Equitable Relief:** The Parties acknowledge that a breach of Section 7.6.4(b) involving misappropriation of CICO's Confidential Information or proprietary code may cause irreparable harm to CICO.
+In such event, CICO shall be entitled to seek injunctive relief in addition to any other available remedies.

 **7.7.
 Use of Pre-Existing IP for Consortium Projects**